lyz-code/clinv/README.md

 * S3
 * IAM users and groups

+It will automatically mark the EC2 instances as monitored if they have the tag `monitor` with value `"True"`.

 ## List

 `clinv list resource_type` will show a list of id and names of the selected